North Korea says Biden administration took wrong first step over latest missile test

 “I can’t underscore enough that the president and his security team are continuing to assess the situation and one of our greatest priorities right now is ensuring that we’re on the same page as our allies and partners.”

+Kim Dong-yup, a professor at Kyungnam University in Seoul, said Ri’s remarks meant North Korea would potentially ramp up military tension in the coming months by developing and testing advanced weapons.

+Washington’s Center for Strategic and International Studies said in a report on Friday that commercial satellite imagery showed North Korea has continued to produce uranium concentrate, used to build nuclear weapons, over the past eight months, though it has not tested any bombs since 2017.

-Reporting by Hyonhee Shin; Additional reporting by David Brunnstrom in Washington; Editing by Leslie Adler and Jonathan Oatis
+Reporting by Hyonhee Shin; Additional reporting by David Brunnstrom in Washington; Editing by Leslie Adler, Jonathan Oatis and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.